In His Ramazan Message, UN Chief Calls For Working Hand-in-hand For All Peoples Safety, Dignity - UrduPoint

 The UN chief added, "In these times of tragedy and suffering, my thoughts and heart are with everyone facing conflict, displacement and fear.

-"The Holy Quran teaches us that God created nations and tribes 'so that we might know one another'.
+"The Holy Qur'an teaches us that God Almighty created nations and tribes 'so that we might know one another'.

 "In this holy month and every day, let us take inspiration by working hand in hand for the safety, dignity and prosperity of all women and men.

 "Let us learn from each other and, together, build a peaceful world.
-Ramazan Kareem."
+Ramadan Kareem."